cyberpete2244/kleinanzeigenAlert/README.md

 ## ChangeLog
   1.2 (forked) -> 2.0
 * database rework
-* searches are created in database directly
+* searches are created in database directly (WIP)
-* items filtering by distance possible.
-Distance can be defined globally or per search.
+* items filtering by distance (if shipping not available) possible
+  * distance can be defined globally or per search
 * headers for scraper are generated randomly using ScrapeOPS API
-* searching Ebay is possible indirectly: matching of items to Kleinanzeigen searches is done on consequent executions
+* searching Ebay is possible indirectly
+  * matching Ebay items to Kleinanzeigen searches (main mode) is done on consequent executions
+* two search modes:
+  * A) items are searched within a price range
+  * B) items are matched below a target price (benefit margin adjustable in configs.py)

 ## Future Plans
 * add functionality to interact with script via telegram.